Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 # Final Words

-And that is it ladies and gentleman.
+And that’s it ladies and gentlemen.
 We wrote, deployed, updated and scaled (well, not yet really) a distributed application with Kubernetes.

-Any questions, please feel free to chat in the comments below, I'm happy to answer.
+If you have any questions, please feel free to chat in the comments below.
+I'm happy to answer.

-I hope you enjoyed reading this.
-I know, it's quiet long and I was thinking of splitting it up, but having a cohesive, one page guide is sometimes useful and makes it easy to find something or save it for later read or even print as PDF.
+I hope you’ve enjoyed reading this.
+I know it's quite long; I was thinking of splitting it up multiple posts, but having a cohesive, one page guide is useful and makes it easy to find, save, and print.

 Thank you for reading,
 Gergely.